serverpod/relic/doc/site/docs/01-getting-started/03-shelf-vs-relic.md

 # Shelf vs Relic

-Relic was inspired by [Shelf](https://github.com/dart-lang/shelf), but it is not built on top of Shelf and is **not backward compatible**.
-While the core concepts remain similar (handlers, middleware, requests, and responses), Relic introduces significant improvements in type safety, performance, and developer experience.
+Relic was inspired by [Shelf](https://github.com/dart-lang/shelf), while the core concepts remain similar (handlers, middleware, requests, and responses), Relic introduces significant improvements in type safety, performance, and developer experience.

 ## Why a New Framework?

 Relic was born out of the needs of [Serverpod](https://serverpod.dev) for a more modern and performant web server foundation.
-While Shelf has been an excellent foundation for Dart web servers, certain architectural decisions made years ago limit its ability to take advantage of modern Dart features and optimizations.
+Shelf has been an excellent foundation for Dart web servers, but certain architectural decisions made years ago limit its ability to take advantage of modern Dart features and optimizations.

 ## Key Differences at a Glance